Not Just Another School Shooting

 I recommend this book.
 If you don’t need it, you probably know someone who does.
 Do them a favor and forward this review to them.

-This information is current as of the date of original publication or update.
-It may have changed by the time you read this.
-I invite you to fact-check what you read here.
+This information is current as of the date of original publication or update but may have changed by the time you read this.
+Do not use this information for diagnosis or treatment purposes.
+Before making health decisions, discuss with a qualified healthcare professional.

 Exploring the HEART of Health

-I’d love for you to follow this blog.
-I share information and inspiration to help you turn health challenges into health opportunities.
+I share information and inspiration to help you transform challenges into opportunities for learning and growth.

 Add your name to the subscribe box to be notified of new posts by email.
 Click the link to read the post and browse other content.
 It’s that simple.
 No spam.